lgfrbcsgo/du-light-control/README.md

 It is also possible to follow the tutorial without a Starter Kit.
 In case you don't own a Starter Kit, the first section of the tutorial describes how to connect the elements.

-Blueprints for Starter Kits are available for free at
+Blueprints (free) and parts for Starter Kits are available at

 ::pos{0,2,-1.3340,-49.6374,17.1688} (VR: DU Light Control)